pranaymanocha/PerceptualAudio/README.md

       - sample audio files for comparison
    -  **create_space**
       - code for creating perturbations - creating the space and also creating the audio files
+   -  **eval_model**
+      - This subfolder contains how we evaluate our trained model.
+It contains MAP scores as well as Pearson and Spearman Correlation Scores.

 # Section 1 - Train a loss function